The Deoliwallahs: The True Story of the 1962 Chinese Indian Internment

 Alternating between historical context and the personal stories of survivors, authors Joy Ma and Dilip D'Souza weave together a compelling and emotional account of a nearly forgotten community of people interned against their will.
 The book draws parallels with other instances of internment, such as the Japanese American experience during World War II, highlighting the universal themes of identity, citizenship, and the consequences of fear-driven policies.

-Complimenting this new edition of The Deoliwallahs is a documentary, produced by Joy Ma and directed by Lulu Men, called Voices of Deoli.
-The film also shares the stories of survivors and, like the book, is a powerful reminder of the fragility of rights and the impact of prejudice.
+A documentary, Voices of Deoli (2025), directed by Lulu Men with author Joy Ma serving as executive producer, along with Michael Cheng and Neela D’Souza, also shares the stories of survivors and, like the book, serves as a powerful reminder of the fragility of rights and the impact of prejudice.

 Precomandă